ravo9/Android_News_Light_App/README.md

 A demo app presenting architecture based on MVVM, Repository and Interactor patterns - including Dependency Injection implementation.

-1.The architecture of app has been based on the MVVM design pattern.
+1. The architecture of app has been based on the MVVM design pattern.

 2. Each view consists of Activity/ Fragment (View layer) and its appropriate ViewModel.